 A survey of 10,000 12-20 year-olds carried out by Ditch the Label this year, found that 52% of those surveyed reported being bullied in the past 12 months.

-With approximately 8.1 million pupils in all schools in England, this means that over 2,000,000 children and young people in our country go to bed worrying about bullying, having their learning opportunities, educational achievement and, potentially, their lives ruined because of it
+With approximately 8.1 million pupils in all schools in England, this means that over 4,000,000 children and young people in our country could be going to bed worrying about bullying, having their learning opportunities, educational achievement and, potentially, their lives ruined because of it.

 The devastating and long-lasting effects of bullying on people are well known.
-Bullying can lead to low self-esteem and depression.
+Bullying presents a considerable threat to mental health and well-being and can trigger anxiety and depression.
 It causes considerable stress and in worse case scenarios victims have taken their own life.
 Children and young people frequently say that bullying is one of the main reasons they do not attend school.